What's better than taking your Dreamcast on the go?

-First thing first was to take apart the Dreamcast.
+The first thing was to take apart the Dreamcast.

-The next steps were to get the dreamcast running off of a smaller power supply that could be run off a battery.
-For this I chose the PICO PSU.
+The next steps were to get the Dreamcast running off of a smaller power supply that could be run off a battery.
+For this, I chose the PICO PSU.
 It's an ATX power supply intended for embedded systems using PICO or MICRO ITX boards.
 It provided all of the necessary power needs as the Dreamcast runs off of 12v, 5v, and 3.3v just as a PC does.
-The other advantage of th PICO PSU was that it could be run off of any 12V power source.
+The other advantage of the PICO PSU was that it could be run off of any 12V power source.
 Which means a battery can power it.
-Where as the original power supply required 120V AC wall power which doesn't work well in a portable.
+Whereas the original power supply required 120V AC wall power which doesn't work well in a portable.

-For the screen of the portable I used a 5" TFT LCD screen intended for hooking onto the top of an original xbox in case you some how could travel with it.
-Which oddly enough I have used it in a car before.
-The screen already has built in audio and headphone jacks which made it ideal for a portable.
+For the screen of the portable, I used a 5" TFT LCD screen intended for hooking onto the top of an original Xbox in case you somehow could travel with it.
+Oddly enough I have used it in a car before.
+The screen already has built-in audio and headphone jacks which made it ideal for a portable.

-Next step was construction of the case.
+The next step was the construction of the case.
 I didn't have access to very many tools that could make an intricate case.
 So I settled on building the case out of a sheet of acrylic that I could cut up on a band saw and glue together.

 But the finished product turned out pretty good, for a big black box.

 I also made a super awesome demo video of me playing Slave Zero.